Access to Talent

 - The exploration of new ownership models, including co-ownership between inventors and universities.

 - The creation of a National Innovation Foundation — modeled after the National Science Foundation — to focus on innovation and technology commercialization.

-- Patent litigation reform that levels the playing field to promote innovation in all sectors of the economy and minimizes frivolous litigation.
+- Patent policies that level the playing field to promote innovation in all sectors of the economy and minimizes frivolous litigation.

 - Procurement reform at the local, state, and federal levels that acknowledges the evolving technology landscape and enables governments to purchase and utilize innovative and secure products on a technology-neutral basis.